rsanche4/Raccoon-Engine/README.md

 **Billboarded Sprites**

 There are no true 3D polygons for objects or enemies.
 Instead, sprites are "billboarded", or flat images always facing the player.
-To create the illusion of 3D, the engine displays different sprite images based on the viewing angle (front view, side view, back view, etc.), giving that classic pseudo-3D look without the complexity of polygon rendering.
+To create the illusion of 3D, you could accomplish with the help of scripting the ability to change the sprite image being shown to a different one depending on the viewing angle (front view, side view, back view, etc.).

-**No Sprite Stacking**

-Sprites cannot overlap or stack on top of each other in 3D space.
-This simplifies collision detection and reduces CPU overhead, but means you'll need to plan object placement carefully.

 **Grid-Aligned Walls Only**